-How can I become a better
+How can I become a betterbusiness owner and leader?

-Business Change follows Personal Change
+Business Change follows personaldevelopment and personal Change

 I believe personal development is integral to developing your business.
 The two always go hand in hand.
 It’s the reason I refer to myself as a Business – Life Coach, rather than a business coach.
 It all boils down to one word: Leadership.

 Most business owners, in the deepest dark reaches of their mind, are afraid they’re not quite cutting it as entrepreneurs.
 Oftentimes, as business owners, we start our business on the back of a profession, a trade, or a skill we have learnt (plumber, architect, accountant, software developer, designer, mechanic, chef, retail manager) and we feel confident in that particular skill.
 Starting a new business is an enormous buzz.
 But once we start a business based on that profession, we suddenly realise it takes a lot more than being a great plumber to build a great plumbing business.

 Where’s the toilet paper?

 Few business owners have studied to be a business owner, and even those who have attained an MBA or similar qualification, find they’re not prepared for the realities of life as a small business owner.
 Suddenly everything is down to you, the big decisions about whether or not to bid for that contract, or hire that expensive employee.

 You’ll also have to decide on the lease of the new office as well as which toilet paper to buy… and then buy it.
 To top it off, your people look to you to have Vision, to have the answers and to be the leader.

 Three pieces of good news about your leadership

 It can be a frightening place to stand in the middle off, but there are three pieces of good news: